A Little Bit Off: Background

 The song was released as the second single from the band's eighth studio album, F8.
 A music video was released on June 8, 2020.
 The video is self-referential to the struggles they encountered to make the music video; their record label was urging them to record a music video for the song, which was already climbing up the rock music charts, but production issues kept occurring due to the COVID-19 pandemic.
 The video documents how support staff was limited and many things in production had to be cut.
 In the end, the video is relatively minimalist, featuring guitarist Zoltan Bathory and bassist Chris Kael dressed up as an angel and demon playing chess, and frontman Ivan Moody singing in a deserted downtown Las Vegas backdrop in the middle of the day.

 In June 2020, the song topped the Billboard Mainstream Rock Songs, making it the band's ninth song to do so.
-In addition to being one of the bands with the most chart toppers for the long-running chart, the song was also one of the first to top Billboard's newly created Hot Hard Rock Songs chart.
+In addition to being one of the bands with the most chart toppers for the long-running chart, the song was also one of the first to top Billboard's newly created Hot Hard Rock Songs chart and is their highest charting song on the Rock and Alternative Airplay chart, peaking at #3.

 Themes and composition

-"A Little Bit Off" is a rock song driven by an acoustic guitar riff.
+"A Little Bit Off" is an alternative rock song driven by an acoustic guitar riff.
 Lyrically, the song has been described as about frontman Ivan Moody's "laundry list of little anxieties" and his previous struggles related to mental health and alcohol addiction.
 Retroactively, band members would allude to the song's message as being relevant to people's emotions during the COVID-19 pandemic as well.